m13253/JKSN/README.md

 ### Magic header

-This part contains four bytes `jk!`, it is used for safe Internet transmission and data type recognition.
+This part contains three bytes `jk!`, it is used for safe Internet transmission and data type recognition.
 If the network bandwidth is limited, magic header may be omitted.

 ### Control byte